vaibhavhirani/3.net-microservices/README.md

 ***Note : Please make sure your provision the infrstructure using the https://github.com/vaibhavhirani/3.net-microservices-iac before running this pipeline in Azure DevOps.***

+***Note : Make Sure You have Docker Registry Service Connection with the ACR registry created in IaC pipeline***

 ## Azure-Pipeline.yml
 ### Brief
     - Used by Azure DevOps Pipelines for creating CI/CD pipeline.